scalableinternetservices/ucsb_website/project3.md

 Your application need not be anything like the reference application.
 It however, must meet the following requirements:

-* Connection status should be visually discernable between being connected and disconnected.
+* Connection status should be visually discernible between being connected and disconnected.

 * There should be an easy way to see who is connected.

 * There should be a way to discover when someone connected (`JOIN`).

-* It should be easy to discover when someone disconencted (`PART`).
+* It should be easy to discover when someone disconnected (`PART`).

 * New `Message` events should be immediately apparent.

 * `ServerStatus` events should be locatable.

-* For retryable connection failures, your application should automatically reconnect (`EventSource` should handle this for you).
+* For retry-able connection failures, your application should automatically reconnect (`EventSource` should handle this for you).

 * On `Disconnect` your application should not automatically attempt to